sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ### Test tools

 **Test management tool**: a tool that supports traceability, recording of incidents, or test scheduling and results.
+**Catch and replay tool**: a tool to capture a user interaction with a system to evaluate it user interface.

  # IEEE 829 Overview: